Vkrishna98/JavaScript-Practice/README.md

 # JavaScript Notes

 1. Javascript
-  a) JavaScript is a high-level programming language primarily used to create dynamic and interactive content on websites.
+- JavaScript is a high-level programming language primarily used to create dynamic and interactive content on websites.
-  b) It is one of the core technologies of web development, alongside HTML and CSS.
+- It is one of the core technologies of web development, alongside HTML and CSS.
-  c) JavaScript enables developers to implement complex features on web pages, such as interactive forms, animations, and real-time updates without refreshing the page.
+- JavaScript enables developers to implement complex features on web pages, such as interactive forms, animations, and real-time updates without refreshing the page.

 2. Variables
-  a) Variables are containers that store data values.
+- Variables are containers that store data values.
-  b) Variables allows us to store, modify and retrieve data.
+- Variables allows us to store, modify and retrieve data.

-3. Declaring Variables
+4. Declaring Variables
    Javascript provides three ways to declare variables
-  a) var (older way, function scoped, allows redeclaration and reassign)
+- var (older way, function scoped, allows redeclaration and reassign)
-  b) let (latest way, bloack scoped, dont allow redeclaration, allows reassign)
+- let (latest way, bloack scoped, dont allow redeclaration, allows reassign)
-  c) const (latest way, block scoped, dont allow redeclaration, dont allow reassign)
+- const (latest way, block scoped, dont allow redeclaration, dont allow reassign)

  ### Note: function scoped means accessable in the function only---block scoped means accessable within {}